-6.4 Performance Analysis
+6.4 Performance analysis

 The main goal of the performance evaluation is to assess whether memory usage and processing times of the implementations are acceptable.
-As the implementations are of a prototypical fashion, we focus on trends in processing time and
+As the implementations are of a prototypical fashion, we focus on trends in processing time and memory usage, rather than absolute performance measures.
+For both processing time and memory usage, we expect stabilizing behaviour, i.e. over time we expect to observe some non-increasing asymptote.
+If the processing time/memory usage keeps increasing over time this implies that we are potentially unable to handle data on the stream or need infinite memory.

-Figure 14: Performance measurements based on the Stream Inductive Miner.
+Fig. 14 Performance measurements based on the Stream Inductive Miner, a processing times in nanoseconds, b memory usage in bytes

-Table 2: Aggregate performance measures for the Stream Inductive Miner.
+Table 2 Aggregate performance measures for the Stream Inductive Miner